Network Requests

 ```tsx

-import { fetchMutation, useMutation } from "sentry/utils/queryClient";
+import { fetchMutation } from "sentry/utils/queryClient";

 type CreateProjectResponse = { id: string; name: string };